chrisjbreisch/Trs80.Level1Basic/README.md

 in some cases that don't apply to modern computers.
 Some examples in the book display the issues with these rounding errors.
 My emulator will display the numbers with more accuracy.
 - I've given you 16 K or RAM.
 The original Level I's had 4K, but 16K models were available.
-It's just a number for the emulator thorugh, so that `PRINT MEM` works.
+It's just a number for the emulator though, so that `PRINT MEM` works.
 It has no meaning.
 Feel free to write programs as large as you like.
 The numbers displayed by `PRINT MEM` will drop accordingly, and eventually go negative, but you can keep on typing.
 - I'm probobaly not as strict on expressions as Level I BASIC was.
 I allow full expressions anywhere.